nonconorg/noncon.org/src/pages/index.md

 ## Tickets

 Tickets are no longer available as there will be no public event, only the invite- only production event at Parallele Polis.
-If you would like to participate online virtualNONCON, please signal your intention / preferences [here](https://the-commons-stack.typeform.com/to/EjlEhQ).
+If you would like to participate /attend the online virtualNONCON, please signal your intention / preferences [here](https://the-commons-stack.typeform.com/to/EjlEhQ).

 </div>